ME

 JJ’s Big Idea:

-Students will analyze a topographical map of their local area to determine a water source for collection and analysis.
-Students will chemically analyze the collected water to determine it’s safety for drinking and aquatic life and to determine the factors that impact the water quality.
-As a multi-year project, students will place digital markers on the collection sites for future students to review and analyze every quarterly.
+Students analyzed a topographical map of their local area to determine a water source for collection and analysis.
+Students chemically analyzed the collected water to determine it’s safety for drinking and aquatic life and determined the factors that impact the water quality.
+As a multi-year project, students placed digital markers on the collection sites for future students to review and analyze quarterly.

 • Reinforcing foundational skills and developing connections through collecting and analyzing data;